ryandotclair/compare-csv-embeddings/README.md

 This Python script takes two csv files and uses Azure OpenAI (embeddings) to compare a column in each file against each other.
 This has been tested against Python 3.11.

 # Requirements
+- Python 3.x
+- OpenAI and Pandas Python modules
-Azure OpenAI (default deployment name assumed is `text-embedding-ada-002`) Azure OpenAI API Key
+- Azure OpenAI (default deployment name assumed is `text-embedding-ada-002`)
+    - Azure OpenAI API Key
+    - Azure OpenAI endpoint
-2 csv files
+- 2 csv files you want to compare

 # Install/Usage Instructions (Docker)
 Assuming you have Docker installed...